Citation, DOI, disclosures and article data

 Barton fractures extend through the dorsal aspect to the articular surface but not to the volar aspect.
 Therefore, it is similar to a Colles fracture.
-There is usually associated carpal subluxation/dislocation.
+There is usually associated dorsal subluxation/dislocation of the radiocarpal joint.

 First named by John Rhea Barton (1794-1871), orthopaedic surgeon; Pennsylvania Hospital, Philadelphia, United States of America 1.